hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 THe logic by default saves/logs sensor data into csv file, at a granularity of 1000+ records.
-The saving to csv is triggered in the background as a parallel activity, which runs once every 5 seconds or so, so one needs to wait for atleast 7-10 seconds after 1000+ records have been captured, for the same to get written to the csv file, just to be on safe side.
-IE before going back or switching sensors.
+The saving to csv is triggered in the background as a parallel activity, which runs once every n seconds or so.

+So captured data gets saved into csv only at periodic intervals, provided there is sufficient amount of data.
+So one needs to wait for 1000+ records to be captured wrt a sensor, and inturn the background save logic to trigger for the same to get written to the csv file.

+One can look at the LastSave datetime info shown along with SensorData summary towards the bottom of the screen to confirm that the captured data has been saved, before going back (which inturn clears the sensor selection) or switching to a different sensor.
+You may have to scroll down wrt summary text to see the same.

 NOTE: One can look at the sensor details including data related details which also contains how many samples have been captured, in the sensor data section in the bottom 1/3rd of the screen, by scrolling wrt sensor and its data summary details.

-One will see the plot in the screen change, as the background save to csv logic saves the data and clears the in memory buffer.
-Wait for few seconds after the plot in the screen changes, before switching sensors or going back (and inturn thus clearing the sensor selection).
+NOTE: One will also see the plot in the screen change, as the background save to csv logic saves the data and clears the in memory buffer.
+The save may complete few seconds after that.

 The CSV file is maintained in the external/emulated storage area alloted for the android application wrt its files.